 Computer Numerically Controlled (CNC) punching plays a significant role in sheet metal manufacturing at KMF, delivering high accuracy, speed and competitively priced manufactured metal components and parts to customers in the UK and all over the world.

-Machines can punch anything, from simple circles or rectangles to overlapping geometrical 3D designs that can result in complex sheet metal components.
+CNC punching machines can create many shapes, from simple circles or rectangles to overlapping geometrical 3D designs.

-CNC punching machines at KFM can handle an extremely broad range of metals, including CR4 (mild steel), zintec, galvanised steel, aluminium, stainless steel, copper, brass and pre-coated steel (Plastisol).
+CNC punching machines at KMF can handle an extremely broad range of metals, including CR4 (mild steel), zintec, galvanised steel, aluminium, stainless steel, copper, brass and pre-coated steel (Plastisol).

 A growing number of OEMs now include outsourcing in their growth strategies in order to focus on core business activities.
 With nearly 50 years experience in outsourcing to blue-chip companies, KMF Group can become your perfect outsourcing partner.

 CNC punching is a sheet metal fabrication process carried out by punch press machines.

 CNC laser cutting at KMF achieves most exceptional cutting detail on a broad range of materials.

 We design and prototype components for fabricated sheet metal or machined parts in large and small batches.